boyter/boyter.org/content/posts/2008-09-22-data-mining.md

   - Uncategorized

 ---
 So a quick update.
 I spent 2 hours or so yesterday working on the netflix data mining.
 I basically just tidied it up and started testing.
-I was almost finished and was about to post a blog with results, but decided I wasn&#8217;t happy with the results.
-It turned out there was&#8230; not a bug but that my code which worked out how related users are wasn&#8217;t as effective as I thought it would be.
+I was almost finished and was about to post a blog with results, but decided I wasn't happy with the results.
+It turned out there was&#8230; not a bug but that my code which worked out how related users are wasn't as effective as I thought it would be.
 See I used the vector space index to calculate how similar users are.
 The catch being is that it found the users almost 100% similar in almost all cases.
 I was wondering about this and then realised it was working correctly, and my assumption on how it would work was wrong.

 What ended up happening was this,